Frank B. Butler: Business activities in Lincolnville

-Butler also rented the building at 54 1/2 Washington Street, at the southwest corner of Bridge Street, for his new real estate business.
+Butler also rented the building at 54 1⁄2 Washington Street, at the southwest corner of Bridge Street, for his new real estate business.
 Beginning in 1915 he bought several lots in the Lincolnville neighborhood as business investments.
 By 1923 he was buying real estate in other areas, especially west of St. Augustine in the section he developed as the College Park subdivision, where numerous African Americans built their houses.
 Thus Butler got into the real estate business during the Florida land boom of the 1920s when undeveloped land was becoming valuable, but Jim Crow laws were still in effect in the state, as in the rest of the American South.
 Many land deeds sold by other realtors in St. Augustine included the clause, "not to be sold to persons of Negro blood".
 An amiable man, Butler was friends with some of the city's white leaders, who informed him of tax sales and other opportunities to buy land at a cheap price.

 In 1918 the Florida Baptist Academy had moved from Jacksonville to the western edge of St. Augustine and was renamed Florida Normal and Industrial Institute.
-The school and its president, Dr. Nathan W. Collier, stressed the teachings of the educator Booker T. Washington, who called for black progress through education and entrepreneurship, rather than trying to challenge directly Jim Crow segregation and the disenfranchisement of black voters in the South.
+The school and its president, Dr. Nathan W. Collier, stressed the teachings of the educator Booker T. Washington, who called for black progress through education and entrepreneurship, rather than trying to directly challenge Jim Crow segregation and the disenfranchisement of black voters in the South.
 Speakers from other cities often visited the institute and stimulated an awareness in the community of black history and human potential.
 The school's name was later changed to Florida Memorial College.